Table of Contents

 A dog's incontinence is not an emergency in most cases, but it is better to take your pet to the vet when the first signs of illness occur.

 Infection.
-If the primary reason for a dog leaking urine is bladder or urinary tract infection, prescribed antibiotics will quickly solve both the disease and leakage.
+If the primary reason for a dog leaking urine is a bladder or urinary tract infection, prescribed antibiotics will quickly solve both the disease and leakage.

 In the case of lacking estrogen, it is necessary to provide hormonal support to female dogs.
 The best way to increase the level of estrogen is with medications such as Incursion.

 An anatomical abnormality, urethral obstruction, or bladder stone.
 In such a case, surgery is often recommended, and sometimes, it's the only solution.

 Other diseases.
-If the dog suffers from kidney disease, diabetes, prostate disorders, or neurological disease, the therapy will include solving that primary cause to stop urine leaking.
+If the dog suffers from kidney disease, diabetes, prostate disorders, or neurological disease, the therapy will solve that primary cause to stop urine leaking.